Go Back

 At the peak of the building heat wave, Denver is forecast to top 100 degrees.
 The previous high-temperature mark for the year as of June 15 was only 92 degrees, and that was reached just a day earlier.
 The historical average high temperature for Denver in mid-June is in the upper 80s.

-After a multiple-day stretch with highs in the lower 90s into Monday, high temperatures in Denver will trend back into the 70s and 80s into midweek before an even bigger heat wave takes hold later in the week.
-The heat wave from Friday into next weekend will feature several days with highs in the 90s and 100s.
+After a multiple-day stretch with highs in the low-to-mid 90s Saturday to Monday, high temperatures in Denver will trend back into the 70s and 80s into midweek before an even bigger heat wave takes hold later in the week.
+The heat wave from Friday into the weekend will feature several days with highs in the 90s and 100s.

-While Chicago has had a couple of 90-degree days so far this spring, temperatures are forecast to reach the 90s on a daily basis for a stretch of days and peak in the mid-90s and likely eclipse the current season high mark of 94 degrees set on May 15.
+While Chicago has had a couple of 90-degree days so far this spring, temperatures are forecast to reach the 90s on a daily basis for a stretch of days and peak in the upper 90s and likely eclipse the current season high mark of 94 degrees set on May 15.

 The vast zone of heat with significant humidity levels will make for dangerous conditions, and care should be taken not to overdo any activity in the midday and afternoon hours.